InexistentThirdChimera/InexistentThirdChimera.github.io/_posts/2022-07-29-the-ascomian-saga-encounters.md

   <tr>
     <td>4</td>
     <td>The Saint</td>
-    <td>A bony man from another era.
+    <td>A bony man from a forgotten epoque.
 He doesn't speak much, he will only claim to love the forest of Ascom.
 If encountered near a human church he will let the players know that they should not ring the bell, otherwise a piece of the church will fall on his heads. </td>
   </tr>
   <tr>
     <td>5</td>